 Managed Microsoft AD runs actual Microsoft Active Directory domain controllers on Windows virtual machines to ensure application compatibility.
 The service creates and maintains the domain controllers for you, reducing the maintenance tasks you need to manage.

 Managed Microsoft AD supports multi-regional deployment of Active Directory forests when peered with Google Cloud's global low-latency Virtual Private Cloud (VPC).
 Within VPC, you can extend Managed Microsoft AD to multiple regions, without requiring VPC peering or hybrid connectivity between the regions.
 This flexibility means that you neither need to deploy Managed Microsoft AD in the same region as the infrastructure, nor create a separate domain for each region.
-You can extend the domain to up to four supported regions and easily horizontally scale, by adding or removing regions as needed.
+You can extend the domain to up to four supported regions to be resilient to regional outages and easily horizontally scale, by deploying domain controllers in additional regions as needed.
 To maintain high availability and improve fault tolerance, Managed Microsoft AD deploys two domain controllers to each region in non-overlapping Google Cloud zones.

 Forest design models